photoprism/photoprism-docs/docs/user-guide/sync/mobile-devices.md

 ### Set PhotoPrism or WebDAV as Target ###

-!!! attention ""
-      If you are using PhotoSync on Android you need to choose WebDAV as target.

 1. Open PhotoSync and click :material-cog-outline:
 2. Click *Configure*
 3. Select PhotoPrism as target